holtgrewe/tracdox/trac-sphinx/source/Tutorial/Sequences.rst

    readList[1] = "AAGATGTCGC";
    appendValue(readList, "TATGCATGAT");

-Using the function :dox:`SequenceConcept#length length`, we can now get the length of our strings, e.g.:
+Using the function :dox:`ContainerConcept#length length`, we can now get the length of our strings, e.g.:

 .. code-block:: cpp